Coast & D-Day Beaches

 town of mostly modern

-interest in tanks and WWII momuments will find much to appreciate here.
+and WWII momuments will find much to appreciate here.

 Apart from that, it’s an excellent choice for a vacation spot.

 known on D-Day, is located at the commune